Source transformation in mapping data flow

 You can modify the column data types in a down-stream derived-column transformation.
 Use a select transformation to modify the column names.

-Datasets like Avro and CosmosDB that support complex data structures do not require schema definitions to exist in the dataset.
-Therefore, you will be able to click the Import Schema button on the Projection tab for these types of sources.
+This is useful in datasets like Avro and CosmosDB that support complex data structures do not require schema definitions to exist in the dataset.

 Optimize the source transformation